COVID-19 Response (Vaccinations) Legislation Act 2021: Responses

 Prior to its passage, Human Rights Commission chief Paul Hunt described the COVID-19 Response (Vaccinations) Legislation Bill as "highly problematic" both constitutionally and in terms of New Zealand's human rights and Treaty of Waitangi obligations.
 He also opined that the Bill should be subject to a full parliamentary select committee as soon as it had passed into law.

 Victoria University of Wellington law Professor Dr Dean Knight was supportive of the legislation but expressed concern about its rapid passage.
 While the Ministry of Justice advised Attorney-General David Parker that the bill was consistent with the New Zealand Bill of Rights Act, its lawyers expressed concern about the "extremely shot frame of time" relating to the legislation's passage.

 In early December 2021, Attorney-General Parker defended the hasty passage of the law, stating that "it would have been impossible to avoid a 24-hour urgent lawmaking spree."
 Parker also said that New Zealand should not allow the choices of the unvaccinated minority to hold back its progress in combating the COVID-19 pandemic.

 On 3 December 2021, University of Auckland commercial law Associate Professor Gehan Gunasekara along with Dr Marcin Betkier and Kathryn Dalziel of the Privacy Foundation New Zealand expressed concern about the lack of a select committee process that would have allowed public consultation and the opaque language relating to the protection of COVID-19 contact tracing and vaccination information.
 They also expressed concerns about the protection of contact tracing information and the safety of software used for storing the My Vaccine Pass software on phones.

+Phasing out

+On 23 March 2022, Ardern announced that the New Zealand Government would ease several of the COVID-19 Protection Framework's "red setting" restrictions including lifting the My Vaccine Pass and vaccine mandate requirements for teachers, Police, Defence Force staff and businesses from 5 April 2022.
+The opposition National Party's COVID-19 spokesperson Chris Bishop welcomed the elimination of the My Vaccine Pass requirement and called for the Government to ditch the COVID-19 Protection Framework.
+By contrast, the Greens' health spokesperson Teanau Tuiono described the easing of social distancing and vaccine mandate requirements as harmful to young children under the age of five.

+On 12 September 2022, Ardern announced that the entire traffic light system would be dropped at 11:59 pm that night.
+This included the scrapping of vaccine and testing requirements for all travellers entering New Zealand.
+In addition, the Government's vaccine mandate for health and disability workers was eliminated at 11:59 pm on 26 September.
+However, some employers would be allowed to require employees to be vaccinated against COVID-19 due to health and safety requirements.

+On 27 November 2023, the incoming National-led coalition government confirmed that it would end all remaining COVID-19 vaccine mandates and hold an independent inquiry into the Government's response to the COVID-19 pandemic.